-Back-up lamps are standard equipment on Series 70-700 cars and are optional on all other series.
-They are located in the lower section of each rear lamp assembly on Series 40-60 cars and in the outer corners of the rear bumper on Series 50-70-700.
+Back-up lamps are standard equipment on Series 4800 cars and are optional on all other series.
+They are located in the lower bumper panel on all series.
 They contain 32 CP bulbs behind clear plastic lenses.

-On Synchromesh cars, the back-up light switch is mounted on the steering column jacket.
+On synchromesh transmission cars, the backup light switch is mounted on the steering column jacket.
 This switch is actuated by a pin on the switch itself which projects through a slot into the jacket.
 A short arm on the transmission control shaft actuates this switch pin while in the reverse position only.
 Slotted mounting screw holes permit movement of the switch up and down the steering column jacket for proper locating.
-See paragraph 10-31 (b) for adjusting procedure.
+Se paragraph 10-31 (b) for adjusting procedure.

-On Dynaflow cars, the back-up light switch is combined with the neutral safety switch.
+On automatic transmission cars, the back-up light switch is combined with the neutral safety switch.
 It is mounted on the steering column jacket under the instrument panel.
 The switch is actuated by a lever on the transmission control shaft which projects through a slot in the jacket.
 When the neutral safety portion of the switch is correctly timed, the back-up portion is properly timed automatically.
 Slotted mounting screw holes permit sidewise movement of the switch for proper timing.
 See paragraph 10-31 (a) for the adjusting procedure for the neutral safety and back-up light switch.
+The back-up light circuit is protected by the 10 ampere "BACK-UP" fuse on the fuse block.